prrvchr/dDriveOOo/README.md

     - Replicate on demand all changes to the hsqldb 2.5.1 database using system versioning (Push all changes).

-- Writing of a new [DataBase interface][25], responsible for making all calls to the database.
+- Writing of a new [DataBase][25] interface, responsible for making all calls to the database.

-- Setting up a cache on the Identifiers, see method: [getIdentifier()][26], allowing access to a Content (file or folder) without access to the database for subsequent calls.
+- Setting up a cache on the Identifiers, see method: [_getUser()][26], allowing access to a Content (file or folder) without access to the database for subsequent calls.

 - Management of duplicate file/folder names by [SQL Views][27]: Child, Twin, Uri, and Title generating unique names if duplicates names exist.
 Although this functionality is only needed for gDriveOOo, it is implemented globally...